How to Check NPM Vulnerabilities: Building a Custom NPM Vulnerability Scanner

 - Behavioural analysis of suspicious packages?

 The cybersecurity community is actively seeking better tooling and processes to address these gaps.
-That's where a custom npm vulnerability scanner comes in.
+That's where a custom npm vulnerability scanner can be the first step in that process.

 Why Use deps.dev API for NPM Vulnerability Scanning?